kingakisielinska/mObywatel-user-guide/installation/registration.md

 # Registration

-Find and open the downloaded application on your mobile.
+Find and open the downloaded application on your smartphone.

 This is the first view you see: